from duckduckgo_search import DDGS

 Final Thoughts

-Thank you for joining me on this deep learning adventure! if you find this blog helpful or inspiring, please share it with others who might also be interested.
+Thank you for joining me on this deep learning adventure!
+If you find this blog helpful or inspiring, please share it with others who might also be interested.
 Deep learning is a continuously evolving field with endless possibilities.
 Stay curious, keep learning, and don’t hesitate to dive deeper into the world of AI.

 Feel free to leave your comments, questions, or insights below.
 I’d love to hear your experiences, projects, and what you’re learning.
 Together, we can continue to explore and push the boundaries of what’s possible with deep learning.